itsnotgunnar/zshrc-config/README.md

 1. Ensure you have Zsh and Git installed on your system.
 If not, you can install them using your package manager.
 For example, on Ubuntu, you would use `sudo apt install zsh git`.

+2. Install Ruby and the colorls gem.
+On Ubuntu, you can do this with `sudo apt install ruby` and then `gem install colorls`.

-2. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.
+3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.

-3. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.
+4. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.

-4. Source the new `.zshrc` file using `source ~/.zshrc`.
+5. Source the new `.zshrc` file using `source ~/.zshrc`.

 ### macOS